photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 !!! tldr ""
     If *read-only mode* is enabled, all features that require write permission to the *originals* folder are disabled, e.g. [WebDAV](../user-guide/sync/webdav.md), uploading and deleting files.
 Set `PHOTOPRISM_READONLY` to `"true"` in `docker-compose.yml` for this.
+In addition, you can [mount volumes with the `:ro` flag](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3) so that writes are also blocked by Docker.

 ##### /photoprism/storage #####

-The *storage* folder is used by PhotoPrism to save SQLite, config, cache, thumbnail and sidecar files:
+The *storage* folder is used to save SQLite, config, cache, thumbnail and sidecar files:

 - a *storage* folder mount (with write access) must always be configured in your `docker-compose.yml` file so that you do not lose these files after a restart or upgrade
 - never configure the *storage* folder to be inside the *originals* folder unless the name starts with a `.` to indicate that it is hidden